Introduction / History

-There are only a few known Tadzik believers, but there are numbers of secret believers.
+There are only a few known Tadzik believers, but there may be numbers of secret believers.
 The Bible is available to them.
 In addition, Bible correspondence materials in their language are being circulated.
-Fervent intercession is the key to seeing the Tadzik turn to Christ.
+Fervent intercession is the key to seeing Tadziks turn to Christ.

 Prayer PointsView Tajik, Tadzhik in all countries.

 * Pray that the doors of Iran will soon be opened to the preaching of the Gospel.